syahshiimi/ouroboros/packages/weather-schema/README.md

 ## Conceptual Context
 When an API is designed, we have no way to indicate or conform our API specifications to ensure behavioural expectations
 when working against it.
-This essentially creates a binding contract or layer, between our API and the workflow domain.
+This essentially creates a binding contract or layer, between our APIs, services and the workflow domains.

-This binding contract effectively ensures not just type-safety when fetching against an external API but ensures
-validity in _what_ we should expect from an endpoint.
+This binding contract effectively ensures not just type-safety when fetching against an external API but ensures validity in _what_ we should expect from an endpoint.